Stephen Cone on Princess Cyd, George Cukor and the Bisexual Cowboys of Brokeback Mountain | Filmmaker Magazine

 Stephen Cone on Princess Cyd, George Cukor and the Bisexual Cowboys of Brokeback Mountain

 Filmmaker: Let’s start with the structure.
 You immediately introduce a big piece of information in a really low-key way and then cut away from it.
 There’s two questions hanging over the movie.
 One is, “What happened to Cyd, exactly?”
-You kind of know but don’t really.
+You kind of have an idea but don’t really know.
 The other question is, “Does it matter once we find out?”
 It’s not like the movie is about somebody who’s acting in response to something that happened when they were a kid.
 How did you structurally think that through?
 You mitigate the possibility for extreme, tense drama, which doesn’t seem like what you want to do.

 Filmmaker: Why?